 The fact that it is like this is quite frankly absurd.

-Being discriminated against for simply being rational and refusing to embrace ideas that don’t have a jot of evidence is indeed crazy, and this is not just at a cultural level, because there are still eight states within the union that mandate officeholders must have a religious belief … yes really.
+Being discriminated against for simply being rational and refusing to embrace ideas that don’t have a jot of evidence is indeed crazy.
+This is not just at a cultural level.
+There are still eight states within the union that mandate officeholders must have a religious belief … yes really.

 Alas, homophobia might indeed be passing, but secularphobia is sadly still thriving.